LeoDoesCoding/Network-LiveChat/README.md

 # Network-LiveChat
+Establishing sockets code from Nicholas Day.
+Remaining code is original.

 ## Currently present:
  - Server/client connection when both applications are running.
  - Client can send messages to server, which are then sent back.